-Quitting smoking can be hard.
-Creating a personalized quit plan makes it easier to stay on track, get through hard times, and quit for good.
+Quitting all tobacco products is the best thing you can do for your health.
+Whether you smoke cigarettes, vape, or do both, creating a personalized quit plan makes it easier to stay on track, get through hard times, and quit for good.

 Pick a day in the next two weeks.
 This will give you enough time to prepare.
 Pick a date that isn’t already likely to be a stressful one.